-If you have metabolic syndrome or any of its components, aggressive lifestyle changes can delay or even prevent the development of serious health problems.
+If you have the condition or any of its components, aggressive lifestyle changes can delay or even prevent the development of serious health problems.

 What are the Symptoms?

-Most of the disorders associated with metabolic syndrome have no symptoms, although a large waist circumference is a visible sign.
+Most of the associated disorders have no symptoms, although a large waist circumference is a visible sign.
 If your blood sugar is very high, you might have signs and symptoms of diabetes — including increased thirst and urination, fatigue, and blurred vision.

 In people with insulin resistance, cells don’t respond normally to insulin, and glucose can’t enter the cells as easily.
 As a result, glucose levels in your blood rise despite your body’s attempt to control the glucose by churning out more and more insulin.